Einstein gravity as a gauge theory for the conformal group: A review of Tractor geometry

 The triple $(\bm X^I,\bm Y^I, Z^{I}{}_j)$ then defines a tractor decomposition $\cT\to\cL\oplus\cE\oplus \cL^{-1}$ via

 for every section $I^I\in\Gamma(\cT)$.
 The inverse isomorphism can be explicitly written as

-We will call the section $\bm Y^I$, and also the corresponding triple $(\bm X^I,\bm Y^I, Z^{I}{}_j)$, as above a \emph{tractor frame} on $\cT$.
-Note that, by construction, these give a a decomposition of the tractor metric via
+We will call the section $\bm Y^I$, and with some abuse of notation also the corresponding triple $(\bm X^I,\bm Y^I, Z^{I}{}_j)$ as above, a \emph{tractor frame} on $\cT$.
+Note that, by construction, these also give a decomposition of the tractor metric via

-The space of tractor frames on $\cT$ is an affine space modeled on $\Gamma(\cL^{-1}\otimes\cE^*)$: In fact, given any pair $(\bm Y^I, \hat{\bm Y}^I)$ of tractor frames, we obtain the following relations
+The space of tractor frames on $\cT$ is an affine space modeled on $\Gamma(\cL^{-1}\otimes\cE^*)$.
+In fact, given any pair $(\bm Y^I, \hat{\bm Y}^I)$ of tractor frames, we obtain the following relations